-Summary: interest is the difference between the minuend (product) and the subtrahend (capital consumed), and, as the value of capital is bound up with the value of its products, productive power can only affect the one as it affects the other, leaving the difference between them unchanged, and the question of interest untouched. {РА} О:
+Summary: interest is the difference between the minuend (product) and the subtrahend (capital consumed), and, as the value of capital is bound up with the value of its products, productive power can only affect the one as it affects the other, leaving the difference between them unchanged, and the question of interest untouched. page .79-180

-воок ІІІ
+BOOK III

 The Use Theories

 CHAPTER I

 THE USE OF CAPITAL

-188 186 86-187
+The growing recognition of the identity between value of product and value of means of production was bound to suggest that something had been overlooked among the sacrifices of production 185 186 86-187

 CHAPTER II

 HISTORICAL STATEMENT

 Say's ambiguous account of the Services of capital .
-1 88-189
+88-189

-90-191
+Storch's perverted explanation 90-191

 Nebenius's eclectic suggestions 192

 Marlo's brief epitome of Say 193

-interest 194
+interest.
+But goods of transitory material, when combined and transformed by manufacture into durable goods, may also acquire this use.
+On this capability of affording an independent use 194 195

-he bases his conception of capital 195
+he bases his conception of capital 139

-PAGE In production, besides the sacrifices of existent wealth (material and tools), and besides labour (manual and intellectual), there is thus another sacrifice, the Uses of fixed and floating capital over the period of production.
+ANALYTICAL TABLE OF CONTENTS xxxi In production, besides the sacrifices of existent wealth (material PAGE and tools), and besides labour (manual and intellectual), there is thus another sacrifice, the Uses of fixed and floating capital over the period of production.
 Immediately that any form of capital is engaged in production, the disposal of it in any other way is made impossible; it enters, with its exchange value, into the product, and is suspended till the sale of the product.
-Thus what is paid for in the product is not simply the renunciation of the immediate consumption of wealth, but a new use, consisting in the holding together of the technical elements of the product .
-196-198 Superiority of this to Say's outline.
+Thus what is paid for in the product is not simply the renunciation of the immediate consumption of wealth, but a new use, consisting in the holding together of the technical elements of the product 96-198 Superiority of this to Say's outline.
 Some inconsistencies 199 Hermann's views on the rate of profit.
-A product ultimately is a sum of labours and uses of capital.
+A product ultimately is 100 a sum of labours and uses of capital.
 Thus all exchange is an exchange of labours and uses against other labours and uses, either direct or embodied in products.
 The rate of profit, then, depends on the amount of labours and uses obtainable for uses alone.
 If capital increases in amount more uses are offered, and the exchange value of use against use is unchanged; but, if labour is stationary, the exchange value of uses sinks in comparison with labour, and the rate of profit falls.
-If capital, again, increases in productiveness, the . result is the same, except that, for their reduced profits, the capitalists receive more means of enjoyment than they formerly obtained for their high profit 200-201 Thus increasing productiveness lowers interest.
-202 This application of the Use theory to explain the rate of interest is certainly incorrect.
-What his argument proves is the relation between total profit and total wage; not between profit and parent capital .
-202-204 Hermann's views on productivity 204 Bernhardi, Mangoldt, Mithoff .
-205 Schäffle has two conceptions of Use: in his Gesellschaftliche System, for the most part, we find the subjective conception, which connects it with the undertaker; 206 in his Bau und Leben, the objective uses are "functions of goods" 207 Knies, although at one time adopting Galiani's conception of interest as part equivalent of parent loan, .
-208 of late years, in Geld und Kredit, conceives of the Use as quite distinct from the good itself, the "bearer of the Use," and describes it as obtaining value-as all goods obtain value

--by satisfying human needs
+If capital, again, increases in productiveness, the result is the same, except that, for their reduced profits, the capitalists receive more means of enjoyment than they formerly 00-201 Thus increasing productiveness lowers interest 202 This application of the Use theory to explain the rate of interest is certainly incorrect.
+What his argument proves is the relation between total profit and total wage; not between r - r - r - r - r - r - r - r - r - r - 02-204 Hermann's views on productivity 204 Bernhardi, Mangoldt, Mithoff 205 Schäffle has two conceptions of Use: in his Gesellschaftliche System, for the most part, we find the subjective conception, which connects it with the undertaker; 206 in his Bau und Leben, the objective uses are "functions of goods" 207 Knies, although at one time adopting Galiani's conception of 20. interest as part equivalent of parent loan, 208 of late years, in Geld und Kredit, conceives of the Use as quite distinct from the good itself, the "bearer of the Use," and describes it as obtaining value-as all goods obtain value -by satisfying human needs 209 c